somdipdey/Pixelator-View-v2/README.md

 ## Output

 We modified the Green channel of RGB of the Lenna image incrementally by altering by just 1 pixel value, a subtle change that is imperceptible to the human eye.
-The following image shows the output of Pixelator v2 (d) using the reference Lena image (a) and the distroted Lena image (b) while also comparing output with SSIM map (c).
+The following image shows the output of Pixelator v2 (d) using the reference Lena image (a) and the distorted Lena image (b) while also comparing output with SSIM map (c).

 ![Highlighting differences between distorted Lenna and reference Lenna images using SSIM and Pixelator v2. (a) Is the unaltered original Lenna image; (b) is the altered Lenna image where the Green channel was incrementally altered by just 1 pixel value; (c) SSIM Map showing the differences between the original and the altered image; (d) Pixelator View v2 showing the differences between the original and the altered image.](https://github.com/somdipdey/Pixelator-View-v2/blob/main/figures/Pixelator-v2-Comparison.png?raw=true)